claudiambt/CIS-1051-Project/Proposal.md

 10. Gecko

 Steps:
-1.Import BioPython
+1. Import BioPython
-2. Get gene code for each of the animals
+2. Get gene code for each of the animals using GenBank
 3. Read each file individually
 4. Combine individual sequences into a single file
 5. Sequence alignment (there are several ways to do this)